ncherian/device-based-redirect/readme.txt

 = What is the nature of redirects? =
 Redirects are of 302 type as they are not permanent.

+= Will the redirection work on dynamic resizing of pages in web? = No, the redirection happens when the page is loaded and not on dynamic resizing of pages in web.

 == Screenshots ==

 1. Accessing Device Redirect Settings Page